anhtu91/homeautomation/README.md

-# homeautomation
+# Home Automation
-python code in raspberry, arduino code with sensor and mqtt protocol
+Python code in raspberry, arduino code with sensor and mqtt protocol